 To make my career transition easier, I need a high-quality internship in this industry.
 Fortunately, after a resume delivery and video interview, I was accepted by PBS's To The Contrary as a spring intern a month before this semester began.
 Now, after my one-month internship at PBS, I felt in my heart that I had made a great choice.

-On the first day of the internship, one of the producers led me to have a brief tour of the studio.
+On the first day of the internship, one producer gave me a brief tour of the studio.
 We three interns and two producers work in the editing room.
-Across the hallway, there is the video room where had a picture window, through which you can view the beautiful street scene of downtown.
-After the tour, I was assigned an intern handbook and a work email, that was the time that I started my internship.
+Across the hallway, there is the video room with a picture window, through which you can view the beautiful street scene of downtown.
+After the tour, I was assigned an intern handbook and a work email, and I started my internship.
 Every day at 9:30, my colleague Emma, who is also a student in WSP, and I would take the metro for half an hour to TTC's studio.

 I was in charge of writing interview questions for a mental-health interviewee recently and felt my writing skills were improved.
 Although producers sometimes have to work overtime, interns are allowed to leave at 5:30 PM.
 At the beginning of February, every time I left the office, the sky was blue and black, and I felt a sense of fulfillment when I looked at the people who came and went after work.
 Ah, I think this is the happiness of continuous progress towards your goals!